braingeneers/experiment/ingest/prp/jobs/README.md

 From there you can run your scripts to make sure they work: <pre><code> download_batch.py && python3 make_example_spikes.py && python3 upload_feature.py</code></pre>

-## Getting Started Part 5: Final Touches
+## Getting Started Part 5: Final Touches and Push to Github

 Once you have tested everything, and you are sure that everything works make sure you args look like this so everything can run automatically:
 <pre><code>